 Embedding Distance: Linear Algebra Applied to Prompt Variation

 You write a prompt.
 It works.
-You change two words for clarity.
-The output completely changes.
-You revert the changes.
-The output reverts.
-You stare at the screen and wonder what just happened.
+You change two words.
+The output changes completely.
+You put the words back.
+The output goes back too.
+You stare at the screen and wonder what happened.

 What the Embedding Distance Visualizer Does

-The free Embedding Distance Visualizer takes two prompts and analyzes them as vectors.
-The output:
+The free Embedding Distance Visualizer takes two prompts and looks at them as vectors, which are just lists of numbers.
+Here is what it gives you:

 Why Cosine Similarity, Not Edit Distance

-What matters to the model is the direction of your prompt vector in the embedding space.
-Two prompts that point in the same direction (high cosine similarity) will produce similar outputs even if they are written completely differently.
-Two prompts that point in different directions (low cosine similarity) will produce different outputs even if they differ by only one word.
+What the model cares about is the direction your prompt points in embedding space.
+Two prompts that point the same way will produce similar outputs, even if they look very different on screen.
+Two prompts that point different ways will produce different outputs, even if only one word changed.

-This is why "rewrite this email professionally" and "make this email sound business-appropriate" produce nearly identical outputs (cosine ~0.95) — they point the same direction.
-And why "summarize this" and "summarize this in one sentence" produce wildly different outputs (cosine ~0.6) — the constraint moves the prompt to a different region.
+That is why "rewrite this email professionally" and "make this email sound business-appropriate" give nearly the same output (cosine about 0.95): they point the same way.
+It is also why "summarize this" and "summarize this in one sentence" give very different output (cosine about 0.6): adding the constraint moves the prompt to a new region of the space.

 What Linear Algebra Adds

 Every step is matrix multiplication.
-The eigenvalues of the embedding matrix determine the principal directions of meaning the model can represent.
-The singular values from SVD of the projection matrices determine which dimensions matter most for the task.
-LoRA fine-tuning works specifically because it adds low-rank matrices to the existing projections — small, targeted changes in the directions that matter, leaving the rest of the model untouched.
+The eigenvalues of the embedding matrix set the main directions of meaning the model can hold.
+The singular values from SVD of the projection matrices tell you which dimensions matter most for your task.
+LoRA fine-tuning works because it adds small, low-rank matrices to the existing projections, making targeted changes only in the directions that matter and leaving the rest of the model alone.

-You do not need to understand the math to use the model.
-You need to understand the math to engineer the model.
+You do not need to know this math to use the model.
+You do need to know it to build and tune the model.

 From a wiki synthesis I built mapping linear algebra to transformer internals: "Matrix multiplication = every transformer layer.
 Eigenvalues = principal directions in embedding space.
 Q/K/V projections = linear projections.
 SVD = LoRA fine-tuning.
 Dot product = attention score.
 Understanding this math = understanding what the model actually does with your prompt."